 Quick sidebar: Investing in support is a big deal and not always financially feasible.
 What I’ve learned is investing in yourself is mostly mindset, and support comes with a wide range of price tags from free to very expensive (my group roller skating lessons are just $10!).
 Make the decision to get support, do your research, pick the option that’s right for right now (an excellent book on the topic is a great start) and up-level when you can.
 Never let anyone tell you that you need to put yourself in financial jeopardy to make your vision a reality, you don’t!

-3. Sometimes an impulse is actually an intuitive nudge towards your future self
+3. Sometimes an impulse is actually an intuitive nudge toward your future self

 4. Leave your ego at the door